 Asbestos, a natural mineral with unique properties, was a desirable additive for many products, especially construction materials.
 This common mineral was a major component in many insulation products.

 It also added strength and as a lightweight binder, which was useful in cement.
 Many of EaglePicher’s asbestos claims resulted from a sealant used in shipyards.

 EaglePicher Asbestos Exposure

-Over the last several decades EaglePicher faced thousands of lawsuits related to asbestos illnesses, amounting to over $2 billion demanded by victims.
-This led to bankruptcy protection and reorganization in 1991 and again in 2005.
+EaglePicher faced thousands of lawsuits related to asbestos illnesses.
+These lawsuits total more than $2 billion demanded by victims.
+The financial burden created by these expensive settlements led to bankruptcy and reorganization in 1991 and 2006.

 EaglePicher Asbestos Trust Fund

-The first bankruptcy that EaglePicher went through led to the company’s reorganization and emergence in 1996.
-The reorganization was accompanied by the creation of a trust fund that would compensate claimants and victims of asbestos exposure.
-Begun in 1996 the EaglePicher Industries Personal Injury Settlement Trust was funded with $730 million.
-By 2008 it had paid out $525 million in claims.
+EaglePicher’s first bankruptcy led to the company’s reorganization and emergence in 1996.
+The reorganized company set up a trust fund to compensate victims of asbestos exposure.
+The EaglePicher Industries Personal Injury Settlement Trust included $730 million in funds.
+By 2008, the trust had paid out $525 million in claims.

-EaglePicher’s woes were not yet over in 1996.
-The company continued to struggle and accumulated hundreds of millions of dollars in debt.
-Again the company sought the protection of Chapter 11 bankruptcy and reorganized, emerging as EaglePicher Technologies, LLC in 2009.
-The trust fund is still active and accepting claims as more people receive diagnoses of mesothelioma.
+EaglePicher’s troubles were not over in 1996.
+The company continued to struggle, creating hundreds of millions of dollars in debt.
+Again, the company sought Chapter 11 bankruptcy protection.
+In 2006, the company reorganized, emerging as EaglePicher Technologies, LLC.
+The trust fund is still active and accepting claims.